Nickm1128/psann/README.md

 At a glance, the main things you import from `psann` are:

 - Estimators:
-  - `from psann import PSANNRegressor, ResPSANNRegressor, ResConvPSANNRegressor, WaveResNetRegressor`
+  - `from psann import PSANNRegressor, ResPSANNRegressor, ResConvPSANNRegressor, SGRPSANNRegressor, WaveResNetRegressor`
 - HISSO and episodic training:
   - `from psann import HISSOOptions, hisso_infer_series, hisso_evaluate_reward`
   - `from psann import EpisodeTrainer, EpisodeConfig, get_reward_strategy, RewardStrategyBundle`